wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [TTW - More Map Markers](https://www.nexusmods.com/newvegas/mods/67022) and optionally [TTW - More Map Markers - No Download Map Markers](https://www.nexusmods.com/newvegas/mods/86655) - Adds a few more map markers to TTW

 [Unmissable Casino Rewards](https://www.nexusmods.com/newvegas/mods/83485) - Prevents you from bypassing reward tiers in casinos.

-[Viewmodel Recoil](https://www.nexusmods.com/newvegas/mods/71852) - A recoil mod that affects the 1st person model only and does not move the camera.
-It is purely aesthetic.
-Can be used in conjunction with [Immersive Recoil 2.0](https://www.nexusmods.com/newvegas/mods/61973).

 ### Functional Additions